Credit card hardship programs provide help with credit card debt and bills.

 What is a credit card hardship program?

-Remember that the main reason that banks are offering more and more hardship programs is that they hope that you, as a consumer, will get back on a solid financial footing.
+Remember that the main reason that banks are offering hardship programs is that they hope that you, as a consumer, will get back on a solid financial footing.
 After that occurs they hope that you will soon be able to return to making full payments on your account and monthly credit card bills.
 Like almost all businesses, credit card companies and banks are primarily concerned about making a profit.

 Probably the best step to take to try to apply is to just call your credit card issuer and ask about a program that they may offer.
 It is suspected that some customer service representatives from various banks, such as Chase and Discover Card, are empowered to offer credit card assistance right over the phone.
-So a phone call declaring hardship is often beneficial.

 The process can take time as well, and some people find it complicated.
 Also find other tips and steps that you help you with entering into a hardship program.

 In addition, some credit card issuers may decide to lower the spending limit on your cards or they may even decide to close your credit card account altogether.
 Many banks also have rules that make it difficult when trying to sign up for a hardship program.
-Most are for one time events, such as a life crisis.
+Most programs are for one time events, such as a life crisis.
 Last, but not least, enrolling in a hardship program may very well impact your credit score and be indicated on your credit report for a period of time.